-62. Priority of address
+57. Priority of address

 In the case of competition for the right to speak, the Chairperson must decide the order in which the Councillors concerned will be heard consistent with this Rule.
+Production of documents

 A Councillor may request at a Council Meeting, the production of any documents in Council's keeping and relevant to the business being considered.